danilosetra/react-responsive-spritesheet/README.md

 ## Hello, world!

 React Responsive Spritesheet is a [React](https://facebook.github.io/react/) component which helps you to easily apply responsive spritesheet animations on your project.
-See our <a href="https://stackblitz.com/edit/react-responsive-spritesheet-example-01?file=index.js" target="_blank">basic example</a>.
+See our [basic example](https://stackblitz.com/edit/react-responsive-spritesheet-example-01?file=index.js).

 - [Installation](#installation)
 - [Usage](#usage)